Ethiopia: PM Abiy Ahmed sworn in for new 5-year term | DW | 04.10.2021

 Abiy's Prosperity Party was declared the winner of parliamentary elections in June.

-The vote was criticized and even boycotted by some parties.
+The vote was criticized and even boycotted by some parties, who said their candidates had been arrested.
 Yet, electoral observers said it was better run than previous elections.

 The embattled Tigray region was excluded from the polls.